themagicstrings/twooter/report/report.md

 ![Manual logging](./images/errors.png)

 **_Figure ???: Graphs made in Google Sheets displaying the errors from the simulator over time.
-This data was input manually._**
+The data was recorded manually._**

 Using this data, we were able to react to sudden spikes in errors, for example the rapid growth in errors of type Follow and Unfollow, caused us to investigate the problem.
 It turned out that the problem was due to missing users in the database, so we solved it by copying users from another group's database into ours.
 This is related to what was explained in the previous section.
 On the graph named _Major Errors_ it can be seen the the red and yellow lines suddenly flatten out, as the problem was resolved.
 Another way we have used the graph, is to identify when the service is down, as this causes a surge in connection errors.